Mohy-dev/Go_Fiber_MonogoDB-Atlas_Api/README.md

 ## How To Use ⬇️

 - First you need to install the required dependencies (You will find it in main.go)
-- Create .env file and add this line
+- Create .env file and add this line to connect to your mongodb atlas
+- Change the collection name to the collection you set it, in the configs/setup.go at GetCollection function.

 ```bash
 MONGOURI = "Your Mongo database connect URI"